-From an arts and urban design background, Lowri developed public and community programmes at Northern Architecture for over 12 years, working in neighbourhoods undergoing change in housing market renewal area and as part of estate regeneration and heritage restoration projects.
+From an arts and urban design background, Lowri developed public and community programmes at Northern Architecture for over 12 years, working as prt of the development management team in neighbourhoods undergoing change in housing market renewal area and as part of estate regeneration and heritage restoration projects.

 Lowri has also delivered training and skills development opportunities, such as Building for Life for industry professionals, as well as for students, community members and young people in the North East.
 She has also helped to establish a Young Urbanists programme in the region.